JohnForster/CV/README.md

 ## Projects

+Over the last couple of months I have been working on an online version of the strategy board game *Diplomacy*, using it as an opportunity to master previously used technologies such as express and webpack, and teach myself new technologies such as Typescript, Preact and MongoDB.
+The repo can be found [here](https://github.com/JohnForster/diplomacy).

-The Makers course focusses on pair programming, test driven development, agile processes, and learning by doing.
-You can see my progression throughout the course on [my Github](https://github.com/JohnForster), but see below for a few select projects to demonstrate what I have learnt over the last 12 weeks:
+The Makers course focussed on pair programming, test driven development, agile processes, and learning by doing.
+You can see my progression throughout the course on [my Github](https://github.com/JohnForster), but see below for a few select projects to demonstrate what I learnt over the 12 weeks of the course:

 | Title    | Description |Timeframe| Technologies|
 | -------- | --------|--------| -------- |